-To make the use of web operable for everyone, it is essential to style headings and labels appropriately to organize web content and describe topic or purpose.
+To make the use of the web operable for everyone, it is essential to style headings and labels appropriately to organize web content and describe topics or purposes.
 Headings should be styled in such a way that it makes it easier to understand the relationship with content.
 This recommendation especially makes the web easy to navigate for everyone as specified by WCAG 2.1 Success Criteria 2.4.6, and 2.4.10.

 Image and Media Alternatives

 Missing alt-attributes is also one of the common failures recorded in web inaccessibility.
 Providing text alternatives for non-text (informational and functional) content especially helps blind users to perceive and understand web content.
 This is why web designers should work with content authors and developers to provide images (icons, tables, or graphs) and media (audio and videos) alternatives on the website.
 Meanwhile, decorative non-text content should be implemented in a way that it can be ignored by assistive technology- as specified by WCAG 2.1 Success Criteria 1.1.1.

 Control for Content that Starts Automatically

 When designing web content, it is important to provide a mechanism to control the content on the site that starts automatically.
 Giving visible control to allow web users to pause or stop blinking or moving information/updates such as animation or background sound such as audio can be very essential to web users that are epileptic, or for user privacy.
 WCAG 2.1 Success Criteria 1.4.2, and 2.2.2. specified this.

 Reading Order, Navigation Order and Code Order